Setting up Synkro as a dropship seller store

 Overview

-Synkro provides an A-Z solution for importing products into your marketplace store and keeping your imported products in sync with the supplier’s product and inventory changes in real time.
-When you receive an order for an product imported from a supplier, Synkro will automatically dispatch an order to the appropriate supplier’s Shopify store for completely automated fulfillment.
+Synkro provides an A-Z solution for importing products into your dropship seller store and keeping your imported products in sync with the supplier’s product and inventory changes in real time.
+When you receive an order for an product imported from a supplier, Synkro will automatically route that order to the supplier’s store for completely automated fulfillment.

-Step 1: Install Synkro in your marketplace store
+Step 1: Install Synkro in your dropship seller store

-To begin the installation process, install Synkro in your marketplace Shopify store.
+To begin the installation process, install Synkro in your dropship seller Shopify store.

 Step 2: Connect to your first supplier store

 After completing the Synkro app installation, you will be greeted with a display prompting you to create a Synkro account, or connect to a dropship supplier via a code.
-To continue, send the Marketplace supplier store setup instructions to a Shopify-powered supplier store and have them provide you with their “Product import connect code”
+To continue, insert the dropship connection code which you recieved from your dropship supplier into the "Dropship connect code" input and click "Connect to dropship supplier".

 Step 3: Manage connected suppliers

-Before you can remove a supplier store from your marketplace, you must first delete all of the products which you’ve imported from them.
+Before you can remove a dropship supplier store from your Synkro app, you must first delete all of the products which you’ve imported from that supplier.
 Once you’ve deleted their products, you can remove the supplier by clicking the “Remove” button under their section within your “Manage product import sources” page.

 Step 4: Importing products from a supplier